trunhquang/todolist/docs/DEVELOPMENT_BLUEPRINT.md

 #### 4. Project Tasks
 - **Purpose**: Tasks associated with specific projects
 - **Characteristics**:
-  - Must be linked to a project
+  - Must be linked to a project; creation flow requires an existing project
+  - Can be daily/weekly/monthly type tasks that belong to a project (recurring supported)
   - Can have specific deadlines or be deadline-free
-  - Project-based organization and tracking
+  - Creation flows:
+    - Create inside a project's detail page; or
+    - Create from global task creation but selecting a required `projectId`
+  - When a project is closed, all its active/incomplete tasks are halted and no new recurring instances are generated
   - Suitable for project milestones and deliverables

 ### Task Properties